 Use wet sandpaper and a bucket of water.
 Begin with coarse grit to remove imperfections.
 Gradually move to finer grit for a smooth surface.
 Keep the hull moist while sanding to avoid scratches.

 Rinse regularly to remove any debris.
 After sanding, use polish for a glossy look.
+Always use products purchased through this site for quality.

 Cleaning and prepping the surface to avoid swirl marks